 A variety of practices such as loyalty rebates and discounts, bundling, or refusal to supply might be dictated by efficiency reasons and not necessarily result in harm to consumers.
-This has driven the requirement for sophisticated quantitative techniques to distinguish between pro-competitive and anti-competitive behaviour, and to establish the likely effect, if any, on final consumers.
+Others, such as predation, margin squeeze or foreclosure could only harm consumers if certain conditions are met.
+This has driven the need for sophisticated economic analysis to distinguish between pro-competitive and anti-competitive effects, and any impact on final consumers.

 We help to:

-- define the relevant markets, and consider all relevant additional arguments and analysis to determine whether a company could be found to have market power and, thereby, hold a dominant position
+- Define the relevant markets, assess whether a firm holds market power, and consider all relevant arguments and analysis, in addition to and beyond market shares, to determine whether a company could be found to hold a dominant position;

-- provide expert testimony on the effects of the alleged anticompetitive conduct.
+- Determine the (actual or potential) effects of the alleged anticompetitive conduct on consumers.

-Our economists have worked on prominent abuse of dominance cases including European Commission’s investigations in margin squeeze in telecoms, loyalty rebates in air transport, and foreclosure of online markets.
-Recent experience includes:
+Our economists have worked on prominent abuse of dominance cases including European Commission’s investigations in margin squeeze in telecoms, loyalty rebates in air transport, predation, and foreclosure of online markets.

-- Advice to major international airlines on the structure of rebates offered to online travel agents
+- Advice to major international airlines on the Structure of rebates offered to travel agents

 - Acting as expert witness in a public inquiry into the fee rates for a main British harbour

-- Advice in relation to alleged margin squeeze by European incumbent telecoms operator
+- Advice in relation to a landmark margin squeeze by European incumbent telecoms operator

 Vertical agreements between suppliers and distributors may take many forms, such as exclusive agreements or setting prices at which retailers can resell a product.
 Many of these agreements lead to efficiencies for the companies involved, ultimately resulting in better outcomes for consumers.
-However, in some cases, vertical agreements can give rise to anti-competitive effects, e.g. when the result in higher prices for consumers.
+However, in some cases, vertical agreements can give rise to anti-competitive effects, e.g. when they foreclose competitors.

-Under the current self-assessment regime our economists can conduct detailed economic analysis assessing the effects of the agreement.
-We help analyse the effects of vertical agreements to determine whether an agreement is, on balance, pro-competitive or anti-competitive.
+European regulations identify cases in which individual exemption may be obtained.
+This requires detailed economic analysis assessing the effects of the agreement.
+Our economists help analyse the effects of vertical agreements to determine whether an agreement is, on balance, pro-competitive or anti-competitive.
 We also advise on the applicability of sector-specific block exemptions.